Stirling Avenue South: Mausser Avenue to Greenbrook Drive

 It’s too narrow if two people pass each other with a trailer they will hit each other.
 I have been talking with a lot of people in the neighborhood and everyone thinks it looks like a one way.

-Concern neighbor asked almost 2 years ago
+Concern neighbor asked over 2 years ago

 Hi,